Stack Templates

 Stack Lifecycle

-Define Create a stack definition from a TOML file.
-The definition is stored on the server and can be reused.
+Define Create a stack template from a TOML file.
+The template is stored on the server and can be reused.

-Create Create spaces from a definition.
+Create Create spaces from a template.
 Spaces are named with a prefix and grouped under a stack name.
 Spaces are created in a stopped state.

 Start Start all spaces in dependency order.
 Spaces that depend on others wait for their dependencies to be running first.